Jesup North Pacific Expedition: Fieldworkers in Russia

 The Siberian fieldwork began a year later.
 There were three teams, one in the south and two in the north.
 The southern team comprised Berthold Laufer and Gerard Fowke.
 Bogoras and Jochelson each had a team in the north.

 Waldemar Bogoras

 Waldemar Bogoras was an exiled Russian revolutionary; ethnographic and linguistic fieldwork with the Chukchi and Siberian Yupik peoples of the western side of the Bering Strait.
 He was accompanied on the expedition by his wife Sofia Bogoraz, who acted as photographer.

 Dina Brodsky

 Dina Brodsky (aka Jochelson-Brodskaya) was a trained medical scholar.
 She compiled an ethnography and photographic record of Koryak and Itelmen communities (with husband Waldemar Jochelson).
 She took the majority of the expedition's 1,200 pictures.
 Her work was unpaid.
 Her 900 anthropological measurements contributed to her doctoral dissertation at the University of Zurich and to her writings about the women of northeastern Siberia.

 A Koryak house with Kamchatka sled dogs taken by Norman Buxton in 1901.

-Norman Buxton
+Norman Geer Buxton (1872-1947) American Zoologist

+Norman was in his mid-twenties when he became a member of the Jesup North Pacific Expedition.
+His first adventure was in Point Barrow, Alaska (1897–98) where he was tasked with gathering natural history specimens and the procuring of osteological specimens.
+The next part of his adventure was to northeastern Siberia in 1900.
+For two years Norman lived in this remote region that is notorious for the length and severity of its almost snowless winters.

+Mr. Buxton and his assistant Aleksandr Akselrod collected mainly in the area of Gichiga in northeastern Siberia, on the west coast of the Okhotsk Sea, and also at Marcova, on the middle Anadyr River, 6oo miles north of Gichiga.

+Buxton partnered with Vladimir Bogoras and Vladimir Jochelson in his collecting efforts.

+It was recommended that Jochelson and Bogoraz were the men best fitted to contribute to the Jesup Expedition's success by their knowledge of the country and of the native languages.

-A zoologist from Ohio who worked on Bogoras and Jochelson's teams.
+Zoologist Norman Buxton was from Johnstown, Ohio and worked on the Bogoras and Jochelson's teams.